You and Your CourseOpportunities

 The JCU Library can contribute to your academic experience at JCU.
 The Library collections include print and digital resources that support the teaching and research programs of the University.
 For other information, access to electronic resources and opening hours during teaching period breaks visit Library.

-If you need help with study skills or academic support during your studies, Learning Advisors can provide you with assistance.
+If you need help with study skills or academic support during your studies.
+The Learning Centre can provide you with assistance.
 Language and learning services are available to all JCU students and include workshops to help students with academic reading, writing, speaking, presentations, referencing, English grammar and note-taking.
 They also offer courses and programs to assist in the transition to tertiary study, individual and group support for students from Non-English Speaking Backgrounds (NESB) as well as online learning skills resources and editing skills support.
-Further information about their services, contact details and access to online resources can be access through Learning Skills.

 JCU highly values the work of its student mentors.
 During Orientation Week and throughout the year, continuing students who have joined the Student Mentor Program help new students by providing support and information about life at University.
 For further information, and to find a mentor, visit Student Mentor Program.